DLBPointon/APSB-coursework/README.md

 ![Networkx graph](MarkdownCoursework/output_192_0.png)
 Above is a graph produced using networkx for this coursework.
 It shows the scaffolds of 9 bees (Bombus sp. and Apis sp. )

+## Change Log

+###  30@27-07-2022

+BioModels website has crashed and notes added to the IPYNB to alert the user.

+###  30@28-07-2022

+- BioModels website is still down.

+- Removed dumps to local files for end user assessment, due to the size of these files it wasn't possible.